beingadityak/sample-nodejs-app/EXERCISE.md

 # Node.js DevOps Exercise

 The objective of this exercise is to create a DevOps style deployment for this application.
 This will touch on the aspect of scalability and automation of the deployments.
-Please create a fork of this repository and place your scripts/automations in `devops` folder.
+Please create a copy of this repository and place your scripts/automations in `devops` folder.

 If you have done any manual steps, please document the same as `STEPS.md` inside the `devops` folder.